gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 I gave him a startled look.
 "Um, yes, yes, I'm Kerrem.
 Pleased to make your acquaintance."
 I tucked the books under my arm and raised my palms to him.
-Most Darpani can't read---the more poetic among them say that words trapped are words slaughtered---but they still need contracts written and letters sent.
+Most Darpani can't read—the more poetic among them say that words trapped are words slaughtered—but they still need contracts written and letters sent.

 He pressed his palms against mine politely.
 "Someone has been searching for you."
 He took my arm and steered me out of the way of passersby.
 "Someone is able to spare a few heartbeats for a discreet conversation?"

 "Um, well, I would like to, certainly, but I'm supposed to be meeting a friend.
-It's a rather important matter, and I don't want to---"
+It's a rather important matter, and I don't want to—"

 He squeezed my arm, not gently.
 "This is a rather important matter too," he said softly, his Black Grass accent gone.
 "Seeing as how it's the rest of your